Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Strong financial leadership is the cornerstone of successful startup fundraising.
 In today’s competitive environment, investors look for more than just a compelling product—they want to see disciplined financial management and a clear path to profitability.
 A fractional CFO brings this level of strategic financial leadership to your team, guiding you through every stage of the fundraising process.

-From developing a compelling financial strategy to managing investor relations, a fractional CFO acts as a trusted advisor and financial steward.
-They ensure your financial data is accurate, your projections are credible, and your business story resonates with potential investors.
+From developing a compelling financial strategy to managing investor relations, a fractional CFO acts as a trusted advisor, financial steward, and strategic partner.
+They ensure your financial data is accurate, your projections are credible, and your business story resonates with potential investors while adding strategic insight beyond reporting and investor relations.
 This leadership extends beyond the numbers, fostering confidence among stakeholders and demonstrating that your company is prepared for the scrutiny of due diligence.
 With a fractional CFO at the helm, startups can navigate the fundraising process with clarity, agility, and the strategic guidance needed to secure the right investment partners.

 Fractional CFO vs Full-Time CFO Cost and Impact

 The choice between fractional and full-time CFO support usually comes down to timing, budget, and fundraising complexity.
 Most startups raising their first institutional round ($1M-$5M) benefit more from fractional support.
-Many of these startups work with specialized CFO firms or choose an outsourced CFO model to access high-level financial expertise without the commitment of a full-time hire.
+Many startups choose outsourced CFO services instead of hiring a full time chief financial officer or another full time executive.
 Series B companies often justify a full-time hire.

 Monthly Cost Comparison